 - Assuring that all programs produce skilled and competent workers

 In addition, a wide variety of stakeholders exist, including state organizations, industry associations, educational organizations (both secondary and post-secondary), workforce development organizations, economic development organizations, community-based organizations, and others.
-These stakeholders have a substantial interest in its success of Registered Apprenticeship.
+These stakeholders have a substantial interest in the success of Registered Apprenticeship

 - Technical Assistance and Support – Registered programs receive support from the dedicated staff of the Alabama Office of Apprenticeship.